cu-library/alma-api-update-po-line-renewal/README.md

   minus one day.
 This is either a bug in the Alma API itself or something this tool should work around.

+  CAUTION: Due to limitations in the Alma API, the notes fields for any PO Line record updated using this tool will all have 'Created On' and 'Updated On' set to today's date, and 'Updated By' will be changed to 'API, Ex Libris'.

 Options:
   --set-name TEXT                 The identifier for the set of PO Lines we
                                   want to update